 Everyone has pain but not everyone responds to pain in the same manner.
 If you have chronic pain you know it is going to be there but how you deal with this pain is the difference.
 If you choose to moan, complain, and focus on suffering, then you will get just that – suffering.
+Most of us start with that suffering attitude, and it only makes the situation worse.
+Chronic pain is distracting, so you have to distract yourself from it.

 Learn about your pain condition for education is power.
 More importantly, learn coping skills specific for pain and learn how others cope.
+Check out Know your medications

 Follow Healthy Living Basics Every Day

 This means getting enough sleep, eating healthy foods, exercising as suggested by your physician/s, not using drugs and alcohol to cope, and taking care of your hygiene.
+Understand how pain triggers addiction

 Distraction skills help you to get your mind away from the pain; these are our healthy coping skills.
 Immerse yourself in a good book, go for a walk with the kids or dog, play with the cat, play music, sing and dance, write in a journal, write poetry, color or draw, do a household task, call a friend, meditate, attend a virtual book club, and any other activities that help you go beyond the pain.